 Lance Corporal Benjamin R. Ballendine (L 27264) enlisted in June 1940 and went overseas with the Regina Rifles.
 With his brother Edward, he went to Italy in June 1943 and was attached to the Loyal Edmonton Regiment.
 He was a well-known sniper during the war.

 Ben also married an English girl.
 Here is his wedding photo, with his brother Wilfred as best man.
 The couple had one son named Colin.
+Amazingly, Colin grew up and served in the British army, as did his son Ian, and you can read his story here: Four Generations Strong.

 Private Walter E. Ballendine (S.L.
 110301), the youngest son, joined the army at age seventeen.
 He was made an instructing corporal and was stationed at Prince Albert for two years.
 When he was old enough to go overseas, he gave up his stripes and joined the Royal Canadian Medical Corps in May 1943.
 He finished serving in Holland.